MarcinKilarski/Website-Audit/seo/seo-instructions.md

 #### Example of Recommendation

-The mobile version of your home page scores 40 out of 100 points, while the desktop version scores 37 out of 100.
+The mobile version of your homepage scores 40 out of 100 points, while the desktop version scores 37 out of 100.
 Your Membership’s page score is 40 on mobile phones and 51 on desktop.
 There are many parts of your site that should be optimised to improve your page load time and ranking.
 Here are the links to results of both tests, and suggestions on how to fix detected issues. https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2F[WEBSITE ADDRESS]%2F https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2F[WEBSITE ADDRESS]%2Fmembership%2F&tab=mobile